worlddemocrats/federation/README.md

-# World Democrats: Core Documents & Resources
+# Foundamental Documents of the World Democrats

 Welcome to the organization's core repository!
 Our community was born out of the recognition that a new model of governance is urgently needed to solve the world's most critical challenges.
 Since then, we have been laying the foundations of a democratic world government that can effectively manage existential risks and harness technological advancements for the benefit of all.